oppia/oppia-android/wiki/Installing-Oppia-Android.md

 ### Troubleshooting Installation
 #### General issues
-1. If the Static Checks on your PR keeps failing, please refer to [instructions on running static checks locally](https://github.com/oppia/oppia-android/wiki/Static-Analysis-Checks#how-to-run-static-checks-locally) in order to catch these errors before pushing.
+1. If the Static Checks on your PR keep failing, please refer to [instructions on running static checks locally](https://github.com/oppia/oppia-android/wiki/Static-Analysis-Checks#how-to-run-static-checks-locally) in order to catch these errors before pushing.
 2. If you are using Android Studio or another UI-based git to push, you might see unclear errors such as `Error: Failed to push some refs to git@github.com:<your_user_name>/oppia-android.git`.
 We recommend using the command line to run all git commands.
 3. **Error**: Unresolved reference `DaggerXXTest_TestApplicationComponent`. **Solution**: Don't worry this is not an error.
 Just run the test file and it will solve the error.
 For running tests, you can see [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing) document.
 4. Crashing layout tags in tablet, e.g.: